rdrussotto/TRACMIP_pa_notebooks/README.md

 # TRACMIP_pa_notebooks
-Jupyter notebooks used to analyze polar amplification in TRACMIP model output
+Jupyter notebooks used to analyze polar amplification in TRACMIP model output.

+Model output or regridding scripts not included.

 ### Notebooks used to make each figure:
 Figure 1: EBM_Gregory_analyze.ipynb